joemoose/dungeoneers.d20/docs/spells.md

 In the following spell descriptions:

-- [DICE] is the number of dice rolled equal to the number of animae used to cast the spell.
+- [DICE] is the number of dice rolled equal to the number of anima used to cast the spell.
 - [SUM] is the sum of the dice rolled.

 A spell’s effect is based on the [DICE] and [SUM] values.